not9ahmed/spring-boot-angular/module-7/intro_to_angular.md

 - Dynamic input fields when the input of type array
 - EventEmitter to pass from child to parent component
 - Read about FormGroup.patchValue
+- Observables in RxJs
+- Behavior Subject in RxJs
+- HttpClient in angular